-- key deliverables for enterprise support, - the means of engagement with businesses and key stakeholders at local / regional level, - > the structure and functions of Business Support Units, - engagement with national and local State or State-supported entities (e.g. Enterprise Ireland, LEADER Companies), - ➤ the structures for accessing the range of council services relevant to starting up, maintaining or growing a business, - the proactive promotion of networking opportunities, and - the promotion of local authority business support activities at local level. - 3.3.
+- ➤ the structures for accessing the range of council services relevant to starting up, maintaining or growing a business, - > the proactive promotion of networking opportunities, and - > the promotion of local authority business support activities at local level. - 3.3.
 Connect Ireland has been contracted to administer the Government initiative Succeed in Ireland, designed to allow people at home and abroad assist in the IDA targeting new inward investment opportunities and new job creation.
 Given the central role of local authorities in their communities, Connect Ireland recognises the powerful role the sector can play in distributing its message, and cooperation between the CCMA and Connect Ireland will be augmented. - 3.4.
-A template document containing leading examples is being developed for roll out to all local authorities.
-The analysis will identify actions already undertaken by local authorities to support economic recovery and enterprises at local level, and implementation of the Action Plan for Jobs in the following areas -
+A template document containing leading examples has been developed for use by all local authorities.
+The analysis identifies actions already undertaken by local authorities to support economic recovery and enterprises at local level, and implementation of the Action Plan for Jobs in the following areas -